lechrsty/woofgang/README.md

 # WoofGang

-Woofgang is a front end CRUD web application that helps you find the right teammate for your dog(s) to learn, grow, and play with.
+WoofGang is a front end CRUD web application that helps you find the right teammate for your dog(s) to learn, grow, and play with.

 ## Features